ellmetha/django-machina/README.rst

 |

-**This application is currently in alpha.
+**This application is currently in beta.
 It should not be used in production environments.**

 *Django-machina* is a forum framework for Django providing a way to build community-driven websites.
 It offers a full-featured yet very extensible forum solution: